Table of contents

 Testing Conversions Google Ads

 For testing, it is recommended that you first run your new Server Side Tracking configuration in parallel with your current set up in the web container.
 Server Side conversion often reports fewer conversions in the first 2 weeks because it does not yet have historical data.
 The client side tag often still writes to itself conversions that clicked on the campaign in the previous days/weeks.
-You can run both conversions in parallel (primary conversion) as Google Ads automatically deduplicates them, which ensures that no duplicate conversions are measured.
+You can run both conversions in parallel (primary conversion) since Google Ads automatically deduplicates them, which ensures that no duplicate conversions are measured.
 Then, once it appears to be measuring correctly, you can keep the Server Side Tracking conversions at primary and remove or set the web container conversions to secondary.
-By taking this approach, you ensure that your active campaigns continue to run unhindered, even if unexpected problems arise.
+By taking this approach, you ensure that your active campaigns continue to run unimpeded even if unexpected issues arise.

 Testen conversies google ads 1